Akshay-Srivatsan/akshay-srivatsan.github.io/content/index.md

 ## Experience

+### Course Assistant: Stanford CS 240LX (Spring 2022)

+I'm a course assistant for _CS 240LX: Advanced Systems Laboratory, Accelerated_.
+This course is a continuation of _CS 140E_, and the course is being offered for the second time (the first was Spring 2020, when I took it).

 ### Course Assistant: Stanford CS 140E (Winter 2022)

-I'm currently assisting with _CS 140E: Operating Systems Design and Implementation_.
+I was a course assistant for _CS 140E: Operating Systems Design and Implementation_.
+I helped students debug during biweekly lab sessions, ran office hours, redesigned the filesystems lab, and helped with final projects.

 For more info, go to the [GitHub](https://github.com/dddrrreee/cs140e-22win) repo.